gem/oq-engine/doc/manual/oq-manual.rst

    or unit comprising each asset

-The way the information about the characteristics of the assets in an exposuremodel are stored can vary strongly depending on how and why the data was compiled.
+The way the information about the characteristics of the assets in an *Exposure Model* are stored can vary strongly depending on how and why the data was compiled.
 As an example, if national census information is used to estimated the distribution of assets in a given region, it is likely that the number of buildings within a given geographical area will be used to define the dataset, and will be used for estimating the number of collapsed buildings for a scenario earthquake.
-On the other hand, if simplified methodologies based on proxy data such as population distribution are used to develop the exposuremodel, then it is likely that the built up area or economic cost of each building typology will be directly derived, and will be used for the estimation of economic losses.
+On the other hand, if simplified methodologies based on proxy data such as population distribution are used to develop the *Exposure Model*, then it is likely that the built up area or economic cost of each building typology will be directly derived, and will be used for the estimation of economic losses.